 Hebrews 10:4 “It is impossible for the blood of bulls and goats to take away sins.”
 (NIV)

 Galatians 2:16 “... know that a person is not justified by the works of the law, but by faith in Jesus Christ.
-So we, too, have put our faith in Christ Jesus that we may be justified by faith in Christ and not by the works of the law, because by the works of the law no one will be justified.”
-(NIV) Could Paul have said it any plainer?
+So we, too, have put our faith in Christ Jesus that we may be justified

-Galatians 3:10 “For as many as are of the works of the law are under the curse; for it is written, ‘Cursed is everyone who does not continue in all things which are written in the book of the law, to do them.’”
-(Deut 27:26)
+Galatians 3:10 “For as many as are of the works of the law are under the curse; for it is written, ‘Cursed is everyone who does not continue in all things which are written in the Book of the Law, to do them’” (Deut 27:26).

-To be “of the works of the law” was to believe that “works of” the Law of Moses (without Jesus Christ) provided the way to eternal life.
-But it is impossible for a human being to obey the law of God - without the Spirit of Christ in the heart.
-Those who believed in “the works” had rejected the Christ.
+To be “of the works of the law” was to believe that doing “works of” the Law of Moses (without Jesus Christ) provided the way to eternal life.
+But it is impossible for a human being to obey the law of God, without the Spirit of Christ in his heart.
+And only those who believe, receive that spirit.
+Those who believed in “works” (without Yeshua Messiah) had rejected the only means by which they could actually do any “works” that might be pleasing to God.
+They had rejected the means, which God had provided.
 They were lost without knowing it.
-Without the pardon of God through Christ, and without His Spirit in the inner man, the end is eternal death.

 Romans 2:12 “For as many as have sinned without law will also perish without law, and as many as have sinned in the law will be judged by the law.”

-Gentiles who did not know the Law of Sinai would still perish, because they sinned, though they did not know it.
 The “law of sin and death” covers all mankind - all descendants of Adam.
-They would not however, be “judged by the law” (of Sinai).
-They would not be held to that higher standard.
-James cautioned against the desire to become teachers, because teachers will be held to a higher standard at the judgment (James 3:1).
+Gentiles would not however, be “judged by the law” (of Sinai).
+They would not be guilty of rebellion against God, a god they had never heard of.

 Romans 4:15 “Where there is no law there is no transgression.”

+Paul wrote “all have sinned” (Romans 3:23).
+Sin is sin - whether you “know” it or not, and there are consequences.
+But where one is (innocently) ignorant of the law, there would be no penalty for premeditated rebellion against the revealed will of God.
 Gentiles - ignorant of the Torah, would die because they sinned.
-They would die because, without Christ, they could not overcome the carnal (selfish) nature.
+They would die because, without Christ, they could not overcome their carnal (selfish) nature.
 They would die because eternal life is found only through Jesus.
-They would not be punished for rebellion against God.
+They would not however, be held to answer for rebellion against God.

-I believe that every person who lived and died in ignorance of God and His law, will be resurrected at the 8th millennium as “the rest of the dead.”
-They will continue their physical lives.
-They will be governed by the redeemed from the “first resurrection,” until they can choose whom they will serve.
-See our studies on the 8th millennium, when Messiah will reign on the earth.
-Go to The 8th Day studies page.
+I believe that every person who lived and died in ignorance of God and His law, will be raised to “live again” at the 8th millennium, as “the rest of the dead” (Rev 20:5).
+They will be resurrected to continue their physical lives.
+They will be governed by the redeemed from the “first resurrection,” until they can hear the word of God, and choose whom they will serve.

 APART FROM THE LAW